metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

 - `expected_statuses` (Attributes List) The ranges of HTTP response statuses considered healthy.
-Follow half-opensemantics, i.e. for each range the start is inclusive and the end is exclusive.Must be within the range [100,600).
-If not specified, only a 200 response statusis considered healthy. (see [below for nested schema](#nestedatt--spec--routes--health_check_policy--expected_statuses))
+Follow half-open semantics, i.e. for each range the start is inclusive and the end is exclusive.
+Must be within the range [100,600).
+If not specified, only a 200 response status is considered healthy. (see [below for nested schema](#nestedatt--spec--routes--health_check_policy--expected_statuses))
 - `healthy_threshold_count` (Number) The number of healthy health checks required before a host is marked healthy
-- `host` (String) The value of the host header in the HTTP health check request.If left empty (default value), the name 'contour-envoy-healthcheck'will be used.
+- `host` (String) The value of the host header in the HTTP health check request.
+If left empty (default value), the name 'contour-envoy-healthcheck' will be used.
 - `interval_seconds` (Number) The interval (seconds) between health checks
 - `timeout_seconds` (Number) The time to wait (seconds) for a health check response
 - `unhealthy_threshold_count` (Number) The number of unhealthy health checks required before a host is marked unhealthy